-- It is noted that actual response rate related to knowledge about TBPG's complaint handling process is low.
-Only 84 individuals out of the 216 respondents (approximately 39%) answered questions related to how they view TBPG's handling of complaints.
+- Seventy-six percent (76%) rated positively the online continuing education activity log.
+Fourteen percent (14%) of respondents rated the online log as "neutral," and ten percent (10%) of respondents rated it as either "fair" or "poor."
+Improvements to the online continuing education activity log continue to be made in order to increase its functionality.
+TBPG will also provide instructions for using the online licensing system to increase ease of use for licensees. - It is noted that the actual response rate related to knowledge about TBPG's complaint handling process is low.
+Only 143 individuals out of the 564 respondents (approximately 25%) answered questions related to how they view TBPG's handling of complaints.
 TBPG is not surprised by this response rate.
 In general, licensees are not very interested in the complaint process unless the licensee has an interest in filing a complaint or a complaint has been filed against the licensee. - Low response rates and low ratings were noted related to TBPG's office facility (accessibility, convenience, and use of signs).
 TBPG is assigned office space by the Texas Facilities Commission.
 The assigned office space is suitable, but it is in downtown Austin.
-It is not feasible at this time for TBPG to consider moving TBPG's office location. - Low response rates were also received related to TBPG's examination sites (accessibility, convenience of location, and frequency).
+TBPG is scheduled to move to a new state office building in 2021/2022. - Low response rates were also received related to TBPG's examination sites (accessibility, convenience of location, and frequency).
 With regard to the ASBOG® licensing examination, this is a national exam proctored twice per year.
 In Texas, it is administered by TBPG staff on specific dates set by ASBOG®.
 TBPG is unable to change the frequency of the administration of this exam.
 TBPG does, however, make every effort to identify cost effective examination sites that are convenient, accessible, and that provide a good testing environment (i.e., low noise level, good lighting, adequate work space, etc.).
 Staff will continue to explore options to provide the best examination locations and environments possible.

-TBPG staff will continue to consider the 2018 Report on Customer Service, and will seek ways to improve services to TBPG customers.
+TBPG staff will continue to consider the 2020 Report on Customer Service, and will seek ways to improve services to TBPG customers.
 Staff will also review the specific customer feedback in the submitted survey comments in order to seek clarification on ways to improve TBPG services.